Teradata/developer-resources/docs/install-ai-unlimited/prod-aws-console-deploy-ai-unlimited.md

 1. Choose a template based on the type of [load balancer](/docs/glossary.md#glo-load-balancer) you want to use.<br />
    :::note
-   You might want to ask an admin at your organization for guidance.
+   You might want to ask a cloud admin at your organization for guidance.
    :::
     - `ai-unlimited-with-alb.yaml`&mdash;Hosts the manager behind an [application load balancer](/docs/glossary.md#glo-application-load-balancer)
     - `ai-unlimited-with-nlb.yaml`&mdash;Hosts the manager behind a [network load balancer](/docs/glossary.md#glo-network-load-balancer)